 To Err is WordPress

-Our threat intelligence sources were furthermore able to provide a detailed breakdown of the known C2 load at given intervals – i.e. how much the botnet was being used by attackers at any one time.
+Our threat intelligence sources were furthermore able to provide a detailed breakdown of the known C2 load at given intervals – e.g. how much the botnet was being used by attackers at any one time.
 What was interesting was that we observed an uptick in the amount of WordPress exploitation attempts which matched this pattern – despite us knowing that the botnet is explicitly asking for Magento and phpMyAdmin work.
 This could be explained by visibility on our end, perhaps another C2 is in play in some chain which issues different commands?

 To investigate this route, we pivoted through our data to identify related samples which may provide another C2 location and confirmed our theory – there is another C2 location which is exclusively executing WordPress brute force attempts.
 Once thing which stood out from the attacking behavior of this C2 was that it used a login username which was literally ‘[login]’.
-Cross referencing this information with our internal data showed over 9,000 identified attempts using this login username over a two month period – broken down as in the image below.
+Cross referencing this information with our internal data showed over 9,000 identified attempts using this login username over a two-month period – broken down as in the image below.

 Again, this traffic profile overlapped with known load on the botnet.